swan-cern/sparkmonitor/README.md

 -   [Jafer Haider](https://github.com/itsjafer) created the fork [jupyterlab-sparkmonitor](https://github.com/itsjafer/jupyterlab-sparkmonitor) to update the extension to be compatible with JupyterLab as part of his internship at Yelp.

 -   This repository merges all the work done above and provides support for Lab & Notebook from a single package.

+## Changelog
+This repository is published to pypi as [sparkmonitor](https://pypi.org/project/sparkmonitor/)

+- 2.x see the [github releases page](https://github.com/swan-cern/sparkmonitor/releases) of this repository

+- 1.x and below were published from [swan-cern/jupyter-extensions](https://github.com/swan-cern/jupyter-extensions) and some initial versions from [krishnan-r/sparkmonitor](https://github.com/krishnan-r/sparkmonitor)